Young Thug: Legal issues

-In April 2015, after a Lil Wayne tour bus was fired at by members of the Bloods street-gang, Young Thug was one of the individuals involved in a lawsuit after the bus driver of the tour bus decided to sue him as well as Cash Money Records, Young Money Records and Birdman.
+In April 2015, after a Lil Wayne tour bus was fired at by members of the Bloods street-gang, Young Thug was among those sued by the bus driver alongside Cash Money Records, Young Money Entertainment, and Birdman.

-A lawsuit was filed against Thug in January 2017 after he didn't show up at a concert in Sahlen's Stadium after a $55,000 contract was signed.
-This wasn't the first time a lawsuit has been filed against him for not appearing at a concert, as a Texas production company had done the same in April 2016 after he failed to perform at a concert.
+A lawsuit was filed against Thug in January 2017 after he failed to show up at a concert in Sahlen's Stadium after he signed a $55,000 contract.
+This was not the first time a lawsuit was filed against him for not appearing at a concert, as a Texas production company had done the same in April 2016 after he failed to perform at a concert.

 Thug was cleared of battery in April 2017 after reportedly slapping a woman outside a nightclub the previous month.
-The woman was arguing with Thug's fiancée, Jerrika Karlae, when Thug supposedly stepped in and struck the woman.
+The woman was arguing with Thug's fiancée, Jerrika Karlae, when Thug allegedly stepped in and struck the woman.
 The charges were dropped due to a lack of evidence.

-Young Thug's gun and drug charges were dropped in April 2017 following a raid of his then-home in Sandy Springs, Georgia which resulted in him being charged with felony cocaine possession, felony marijuana possession, and three counts of felony gun possession.
-Thug's lawyers argued that police conducted the search without a warrant which led to the D.A. dropping all charges except felony marijuana possession.
+Young Thug's gun and drug charges were dropped in April 2017 following a raid of his home in Sandy Springs, Georgia, which resulted in him being charged with felony cocaine possession, felony marijuana possession, and three counts of felony gun possession.
+Thug's lawyers argued that police conducted the search without a warrant which led to the district attorney dropping all charges except felony marijuana possession.
 It was reported in April 2017 that Thug was being sued by Heritage Select Homes for owing almost $2.2 million in house payments.

-On September 24, 2017, Thug was arrested in Brookhaven, Georgia on multiple drug possession charges and possession of a firearm.
+On September 24, 2017, Thug was arrested in Brookhaven, Georgia, on multiple drug possession charges and possession of a firearm.
 He was released on bond three days later.
 On September 7, 2018, he was charged with possession and intent to distribute meth, hydrocodone, and marijuana.
-He's also charged with possession of amphetamine, alprazolam, codeine (2 counts), and a firearm.
+He was also charged with possession of amphetamine, alprazolam, codeine (2 counts), and a firearm; this indictment was related to his 2017 arrest.